Blog

 - Treat higher protein as a muscle-preservation strategy: the case presented is that the current RDA is too low for many people, especially those trying to preserve function with age.

-- Understand anabolic resistance: inactivity can blunt protein responsiveness, and resistance training helps restore it—meaning training and protein are synergistic, not separate decisions.
+- Understand anabolic resistance: inactivity can blunt protein responsiveness, and resistance training helps restore it.
+Training and protein work best as synergistic decisions.

 - Use practical targets instead of perfection: a real-world approach discussed is aiming higher (including around 2 g/kg/day for many people) if your goals include muscle preservation and performance.